Instructions for Authors

 - Writing – review & editing: SCK YJJ HP DHP.

 References: In the text, references should be cited with Arabic numerals in brackets, numbered in the order cited.
 In the references section, the references should be numbered and listed in order of appearance in the text.
 The number of references is limited to 40 for original articles.
-All authors of a cited work should be listed if there are six or fewer authors.
-The first three authors should be listed followed by “et al.” if there are more than six authors.
+All authors of a cited work should be listed if there are five or fewer authors.
+The first five authors should be listed followed by “et al.” if there are more than six authors.
 If a reference has a digital object identifier (DOI), it should be supplied.
-Other types of references not described below should follow The NLM Style Guide for Authors, Editors, and Publishers (http://www.nlm.nih.gov/citingmedicine).

 1. Park DH, Kim CS, Youn JH.
 The future of exercise science.
 Exerc Sci.
 2014;47(4)151-9.
 2. (In case number of authors is over 6)